jonathancone/git-busy-tutorial/README.md

    1 file changed, 1 insertion(+)
    create mode 100644 README.md
   ```
-1. See the details of your recent commits
+1. See the details of your recent commits:

   ```shell
   $ git log